richdrummer33/bg3-voiceover/README.md

   - A paid [OpenAI account](https://tinyurl.com/euxs2xvw).
 Pay-per-use and quite cost-effective with GPT 3.5 turbo.
   - A paid [Eleven Labs subscription](https://elevenlabs.io).
 The basic plan starts at $5/month.

-## Eleven Labs Voices
+## Eleven Labs Voices 🗣️
   - You will need to create a voice [here](https://elevenlabs.io/speech-synthesis) and name it whatever you like.
-  - Upload an audio sample.
+  - Upload an audio sample 🔊.
 E.g. An Origin character's intro speech.
   - In eleven_labs.py, set elevenLabsVoice to match the name of the voice you created in Eleven Labs.
   - [Here](https://drive.google.com/file/d/1EkhfnwoT35_5EXy6-qTIZ5GesXWiber6/view?usp=sharing) is an mp3 of the dark urge that works great.